nelsonjchen/droid-dicom-viewer/README.md

   versioned controlled version of the original repository is on the *git* branch.
 Finally, *master* is a commit for commit port of the original mercurial repository.

+## Building

+Add the Jar files to your classpath.
+Run in your IDE.